Configuration via elasticsearch.yml and/or Elastic APIs

 Toggling Transport Encryption requires doing a full-cluster restart.
 This is an Elasticsearch limitation.
 The service’s default update strategy is a rolling upgrade (

 parallel update strategy.
 Make sure you have backups, and plan for some downtime.
-Afterwards, you should set the update strategy back to
+Afterward, you should set the update strategy back to

 serial for future updates.